thibaultmg/acm-rag-content/docs/acm/2.15/release_notes/main.md

 Learn what is new for multicluster global hub this release.

+- The following features are now generally available: Migrating managed clusters and Importing a managed hub cluster in the hosted mode.

+- You can migrate your managed clusters directly by name or by the `Placement` resource.
+Then, you can track the migration status.
+For more information, see Migrating managed clusters

+- Enable the Observability service on your multicluster global hub for collecting and viewing metrics from your multicluster global hub and hub cluster.
+For more details, see multicluster global hub.

+- For other multicluster global hub topics, see multicluster global hub.

 ### Applications

 Learn about new features for application management.

+- You can manage the Red Hat OpenShift GitOps add-on to help you automate the deployment and lifecycle management of your managed clusters.
+For more information, see Managing the Red Hat OpenShift GitOps add-on

+- You can choose to enable the OpenShift GitOps add-on with or without the `ArgoCD` agent that gives you detailed statuses on the health of your application.
+For more information see Enabling Red Hat OpenShift GitOps add-on with ArgoCD agent and Enabling Red Hat OpenShift GitOps add-on without the ArgoCD agent.

+- You can skip specific OpenShift GitOps add-on functionalities that you do not want, or you can completely uninstall the OpenShift GitOps add-on.
+For more information, see Skipping the OpenShift GitOps add-on enforcement and Uninstalling the OpenShift GitOps add-on.

+- You can verify that your OpenShift GitOps add-on works and that your `ArgoCD` agent works.
+For more information, see Verifying the {gitops-short) add-on functions and Verifying the ArgoCD agent function.

+- You can deploy `ApplicationSet` resources in any namespace on your hub cluster.
+For more information, see Deploying the Argo CD ApplicationSet resource in any namespace for pull model (Technology Preview).

+- For other Application and GitOps topics, see Managing applications.

 ### Observability

+- **Technology Preview:** Use `RightSizingRecommendation` to optimize workloads and understand resource usage across your virtual machines.
+  To learn more, see RightSizingRecommendation guides (Technology Preview).

+- Enable the multicluster observability add-on as an alternative way to collect platform metrics and user workloads from your managed clusters.
+For more information, see Multicluster observability add-on.

+- The Observability service is compatible with certain versions of technology.
+Learn which versions are supported with the current version of the Observability service.
+See the table list of component versions in the Observability architecture topic.

 See Observability service to learn more.